Place and route: Printed circuit board

 The design of a printed circuit board comes after the creation of a schematic and generation of a netlist.
 The generated netlist is then read into a layout tool and associated with the footprints of the devices from a library.
 Placing and routing the devices can now start.

 Placing and routing is generally done in two steps.
 Placing the components comes first, then routing the connections between the components.
 The placement of components is not absolute during the routing phase, as it may still be changed by moving and rotating, especially with designs using more complex components such as FPGAs or microprocessors.
 Their large number of signals, and their signal integrity needs may require optimization of the placement.

-The resulting design is then output in RS-274X Gerber format to load in the CAM system of the manufacturer.
+The resulting design is then output in RS-274X Gerber format to load in the computer-aided manufacturing (CAM) system of the manufacturer.
 In contrast to an IC layout, where the entire finished layout is stored in one graphics file, different files and formats are needed for PCB manufacture.
 The fabrication data consists of a set of Gerber files, a drill file, and a pick-and-place file containing the location and alignment of the devices generated for automated placement of the devices in the assembly process.